-MA/CarmaTM (Computer-Aided Resource for Morphological Analysis) is the successor of MA/Casper, the world leading proprietary software system which supports an extended form of Morphological Analysis.
+MA/CarmaTM (Computer-Aided Resource for Morphological Analysis) is the world leading proprietary software system which supports an extended form of Morphological Analysis.
 MA/Carma serves as a development platform for morphological (what-if) inference models and for creating scenario and strategy laboratories.
 The MA Software series was first developed in 1995, it is in its 5th programming version.

 As a development platform for morphological modeling, MA/Carma supports the entire GMA process:

 - Analysis-synthesis cycles